rtmigo/repr_kt/README.md

 Kotlin/JVM library.
 Converts Kotlin objects and data structures to strings.

 `.toRepr()` aims to produce a string that is valid Kotlin code.
-Ideally simple cases, this string can be copied into the project's source code to create the same data structure.
+Ideally, this string can be copied into the project's source code to create the same objects.

 Let's say we have the following data: